usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Date range

 Two common date fields with validation to ensure they form a valid range.
-Call this exported function.
+Dates must be on or before January 1, 1900.

 ![Two date fields, signifying a date range](../images/definitions/dateRange.png)

 ```js